AnIdiotsGuide/discordjs-bot-guide/understanding/events-and-handlers.md

 client.login("SuperSecretBotTokenHere");
 ```

-This code will not work, because `client` is not immediately available after it's been initialized. `client.user` will be undefined in this case, even if we flipped the console.log and login lines.
+This code will not work, because `client` is not immediately available after it's been initialized. `client.user` will be undefined in this case, even if we flipped the setActivity and login lines.
 This is because it takes a small amount of time for discord.js to load its servers, users, channels, and all that jazz.
 The more servers the bot is on, the longer it takes.

 To ensure that `client` and all its "stuff" is ready, we can use the `ready` event.
 Any code that you want to run on bootup that requires access to the `client` object, will need to be in this event.